PaddlePaddle/FastDeploy/docs/online_serving/README.md

 # Whether to divide the logits by the temperature coefficient when calculating logprobs (default is False, meaning the logits are not divided by the temperature coefficient).

 top_p_normalized_logprobs: Optional[bool] = False
-# Whether to set the probabilities of tokens lower than top_p to 0 when calculating logprobs (default is False, meaning no zeroing operation is performed).
+# Whether to perform top-p normalization when calculating logprobs (default is False, indicating that top-p normalization is not performed).
 ```

 ### Differences in Return Fields